friction2d/friction2d.github.io/documentation/tips.md

 ![Timeline navigation](/assets/documentation/usage/usage_19.png)

-In the new view it is possible to select, move and set the keyframe node tangents to the desired curve by using the following tools:
+This is how it looks like:

 ![Timeline navigation](/assets/documentation/usage/usage_20.png)

+By default new keyframes interpolations are `linear`.
+It is possible to select, move, set the keyframe node and their tangents (when the node is set to `smooth`) to the desired curve by using the following tools:

+![Timeline navigation](/assets/documentation/usage/usage_21.png)

+From left to right:
+- **easing**: create complex segment transitions.
+It could take into account left (`in`) and/or right (`out`) nodes of the segment.
+- **make segment a line**: make interpolation between nodes straight.
+- **make segment a curve**: make interpolation between nodes curved, it will show up node tangents.
+- **symmetric nodes**: it will make left and right node tangents of the same length.
+- **smooth nodes**: it will turn node tangent length higher than 0, that is visible.
+- **corner nodes**: it will turn node tangent length equal to 0, that is make it sharp.
+- **fit vertical**: it will fit the view (zoom) to show all nodes.

 Some tools may need the user to select two nodes to work as it will affect the "curve segment" and not just a node.

-![Timeline navigation](/assets/documentation/usage/usage_21.png)

 It is possible to preview more than one parameter at the time by pressing `shift` in the keyboard and clicking the desired parameter with the left mouse button.